KimDeRoover/MixtureMG_FA/README.md

 For now, please cite preprint: https://psyarxiv.com/7fdwv

-This version deals with factor loading differences (finds clusters of groups based on similarity of their factor loadings, given the user-specified number of clusters) and uses EFA;
+This version deals with factor loading differences (finds clusters of groups based on similarity of their factor loadings, given the user-specified number of clusters) and uses EFA

 For model selection, it is advised to use BIC_G (number of groups as sample size) in combination with CHull (see preprint)